ihavalyova/DiAtomic/Diatom.tex.md

 Will define a grid of points on the internuclear distance R.

 To set all parameters releated to the defininiton of the grid we need to initilize the grid object.
-This can be done if we call the Grid method (actually this is the constructor of the class Grid) and pass the required arguments.
+This can be done if we call the **```Grid```** constructor and pass the required arguments.
 Two types of grids are supported:
 <!-- omit in toc -->
 ### Uniform grid